BojanJurca/Esp32_oscilloscope/README.md

 ## Things to consider when analogReading GPIOs

-ESP32 has two SARs (Successive Approximation Registers) built-in among which only ADC1 (GPIOs: 36, 37, 38, 39, 32, 33, 34, 35) can be used for oscilloscope analogReadings.
-ADC2 (GPIOs: 4, 0, 2, 15, 13, 12, 14, 27, 25, 26) can perform analogReadings only when WiFi is not working.
+ESP32 has two SARs (Successive Approximation Registers) built-in among which only ADC1 (GPIOs 36, 37, 38, 39, 32, 33, 34, 35 on ESP32 board but other boards (S2, S3, ...) have different GPIOs connected to ADC1) can be used for oscilloscope analogReadings.
+ADC2 (GPIOs 4, 0, 2, 15, 13, 12, 14, 27, 25, 26 on ESP32 board but other boards (S2, S3, ...) have different GPIOs connected to ADC2) can perform analogReadings only when WiFi is not working.
 Since oscilloscope uses WiFi, ADC2 GPIOs are not available at this time.